Postdoctoral Research Associate

 D-24-GEO-00001 | Geosciences | Research | Last Updated 09/11/2023 | Posting Expires 09/11/2024 11:59 PM, EDT

 HARRY HESS FELLOWS PROGRAM

-Applications are due on November I st, 2022, at 11:59pm EST. Applicants should include a cover letter, a curriculum vitae including a publication list, a I -2 page statement ofresearch interests and goals, and name, address and email address of three referees familiar with their work by applying on the Princeton University jobsite at https://www.princeton.edu/acad-positions/position/27721.
+Applications are due on October 31st, 2023 11:59 PM (EST).
+Applicants should include a cover letter, a curriculum vitae including a publication list, a 1-2 page statement of research interests and goals, and name, address and email address of three referees familiar with their work by applying on the Princeton University jobsite at https://puwebp.princeton.edu/AcadHire/position/31947.
 Hess Fellowships provide a competitive annual salary, depending upon experience, along with a significant allowance for travel to meetings and for research support.
 Initial awards are for one year, with the possibility of renewal depending upon satisfactory performance and available funding, at the rank of Postdoctoral Research Associate.
-A preferred starting date is on or before September 1st, 2023.
+A preferred starting date is on or before September 1st, 2024.